-Anton Lazarus and Mauro Anastasio have checked out a leaked draft and spoken to some of the EEB’s policy experts ahead of the big launch.
+Mauro Anastasio has checked out a leaked draft and spoken to some of the EEB’s policy experts ahead of the big launch.

 Anticipation is growing in Brussels about an announcement that could prove to be transformational for both the environment and the European Union.